 DCF Fair Value Target:

-Below please find a table outlining a discounted cash flow forecast for ACM, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Aecom ranked in the 17th percentile in terms of potential gain offered.
-We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Aecom.
+To summarize, we found that Aecom ranked in the 9th percentile in terms of potential gain offered.
+Our DCF analysis suggests the stock is overvalued by about 93%.
 The most interesting components of our discounted cash flow analysis for Aecom ended up being:

-Aecom's effective tax rate, as measured by taxes paid relative to net income, is at 0 -- greater than merely 0% of US stocks with positive free cash flow.
+Aecom's effective tax rate, as measured by taxes paid relative to net income, is at 70 -- greater than 95.96% of US stocks with positive free cash flow.

 Terminal Growth Rate in Free Cash Flow